12 Volt Battery Tester – PlusQuip EQP-113

 8. If red (power) and green (grounds) LEDs are dim or flickering when plugged connected with a scan tool via the DLC, it could indicate a problem with the vehicle’s wiring, causing the voltage to drop.

-Petroject bring you a vast range of specialist equipment and accessories, and provide world class training with specialist seminars to local evening sessions to suit you.
+Petroject bring you a vast range of specialist equipment and accessories.